electron/governance/wg-api/best-practices.md

 }
 ```

-#### Factory method
+#### Factory methods

-If the class accepts different kinds of parameters with options, we should consider using factory methods.
+If the class accepts different kinds of parameters with options, consider using factory methods.

 For example: